ChimeHQ/RelativeCollections/README.md

 All this ceremony allows for very abstract `Weight` types.
 However, we can do better for types that implement `AdditiveArithmetic`, which `Int` does!
 In that case, `Configuration` has predefined behavior that will automatically do the right thing.
 Making your own custom types conform to `AdditiveArithmetic` will allow it to work the same way.

 This allows us to define a configuration with a default initializer.
-And, this is also set as a default for `DependantArray`, so in this case we can avoid dealing with configuration entirely.
+And, this is also set as a default for `RelativeArray`, so in this case we can avoid dealing with configuration entirely.

 On to some example data!
 Let's say we'd like to store metrics for this text: